1.5.1 Number of Deaths and Missing Persons Attributed to Disasters (per 100,000 people)

 Data is accurate as of October 31, 2018.

-1.5.1 Number of Deaths and Missing Persons Attributed to Disasters (per 100,000 people) Sustainable Development Goals
+1.5.1 Number of Deaths and Missing Persons Attributed to Disasters (per 100,000 people) in the Sustainable Development Goals

 1. End poverty in all its forms everywhere